• LinkedIn

 Employers don’t always distinguish between a Masters and Bachelors degree when recruiting.
 They may value the additional maturity, but it is up to you to explain in your covering letter what skills and knowledge you have gained through this higher qualification.

-SUCCESSFUL COVER LETTERS
+SUCCESSFUL COVERING LETTERS

 With employers often receiving huge volumes of applications for each vacancy, you need to ensure that your cover letter makes a lasting impression.